LeetCyberSecurity/monday-client/docs/source/usage.rst

     * :exc:`~monday.exceptions.MondayAPIError`: Raised when an error occurs during API communication with Monday.com.
     * :exc:`~monday.exceptions.PaginationError`: Raised when item pagination fails during a request.
     * :exc:`~monday.exceptions.QueryFormatError`: Raised when there is a query formatting error.

-These exceptions are handled internally by the client during retries.
-If the maximum number of retries is exceeded, the client will return an error response.

     * :exc:`~monday.exceptions.ComplexityLimitExceeded`: Raised when the complexity limit is exceeded.
     * :exc:`~monday.exceptions.MutationLimitExceeded`: Raised when the mutation limit is exceeded.

 Logging
 -------

 The client uses a logger named ``monday_client`` for all logging operations.
-By default, a NullHandler is added to suppress logging output.
+By default, a ``NullHandler`` is added to suppress logging output.
 To enable logging, you can configure the logger in your application:

 .. code-block:: python